loqusion/react-ecosystem-learning/README.md

 ## Dev Tools

 These tools help ensure code quality and consistency.
-A must for every project that requires codebase scalability.
+A must for every project that grows in size over time, for maintainability reasons.

 [Editorconfig](https://editorconfig.org/)